unplugin/unplugin-turbo-console/docs/features/pass-logs.md

 # Pass Logs

-The feature allows you to pass log content between server and client.
+The feature allows you to pass logs between server and client.

 ## TypeSciprt Configuration